-A unique fitness tool that’s popular in the US, it reaches the Australian shorelines shortly thereafter and have proven to be an excellent equipment for functional strength and conditioning training.
+A unique fitness tool that’s popular in the US, it reaches the Australian shorelines shortly thereafter and has proven to be excellent equipment for functional strength and conditioning training.
 Whether you are out to simply lose weight or training as an elite athlete preparing for a huge sporting event, the RMT club offers a new spin that many gym members will love to experience.
 It pumps up not just power, endurance and coordination but also in enhancing core stability.

 The main idea of using this tool revolves around David Weck’s Rotational Movement Training wherein functional exercises are deeply focused on stability, balance, and strength to deliver more profound results in terms of mobility, athletic prowess, injury prevention and overall fitness requirements.
 Like usual strength equipment, the RMT club is built to withstand hard swings and slams.
 Though known to be effective, one needs to learn how it can be used properly to prevent injuries and/or unnecessary accidents inside your facility– something that every gym owner must keep in mind.